romin18/Rights-Unlocked/README.md

-Sure!
-Below is a structured and professional README template for your **Rights Unlocked** project.
-You can customize the details as per your project's specifics.

----

 # Rights Unlocked

 **Rights Unlocked** is an open-source project designed to provide a platform for individuals to easily understand and access their legal rights.
 The goal is to create an intuitive, user-friendly interface that helps users navigate legal procedures, find relevant information, and receive tailored recommendations based on their situation.